 When you’re contemplating taking a new job, the last thing you’re considering is leaving it.
-But as an executive, that’s exactly when you should be thinking through your severance package.
+But as a senior leader, that’s exactly when you should be thinking through your severance package.

-“I think of severance kind of like a prenup,” says Kat Campbell, Chief Member and Founder at HowardHelen, an HR and People Consulting Firm.
-“You don’t think anything is ever gonna go wrong.
+"I think of severance kind of like a prenup," says Kat Campbell, Founder at HowardHelen, an HR and People Consulting Firm.
+"You don't think anything is ever gonna go wrong.
 You hope that things will be happy forever.
-But the reality is you want to protect yourself.”
+But the reality is you want to protect yourself."

 When you’re able to negotiate severance up front during your initial offer, you’re able to do it from a place where there are no hard feelings on either side and you can come to an agreement that’s fair for both parties, Campbell adds.

-For women who are seeking the top spot, it’s even more crucial.
-Women CEOs tend to depart the role earlier than their male counterparts, since they are often appointed to leadership roles during times of crisis or turmoil — and then blamed when the turnaround seems insurmountable.
-“As a senior woman, it's not like you can just apply to a job and two weeks later, you're set up and you're ready to go,” says Campbell.
-“The window is so much longer.
-There’s also often things like noncompetes, so you just want to be sure that you're financially protected if the worst thing happens.”
+While executive tenures are shrinking in general, women leaders face even greater urgency.
+Women CEOs often depart earlier than men in their roles, as they are often appointed to leadership roles during times of crisis or turmoil — and then blamed when the turnaround seems insurmountable.
+"As a senior woman, it's not like you can just apply to a job and two weeks later, you're set up and you're ready to go," says Campbell.
+"The window is so much longer.
+There's also often things like noncompetes, so you just want to be sure that you're financially protected if the worst thing happens."

 Campbell says accrued unused vacation time is an often overlooked piece of compensation that can have a substantial financial impact, as well as healthcare benefits, which you can ask to be covered for months following your termination.